 HillFaith blog is a project of the 52-Week Ministry Foundation, which is recognized by the IRS as a tax-exempt 501(C)(3) foundation and is registered in the State of Delaware.
 The foundation’s mailing address is: 1213-J Liberty Road, Suite 235, Eldersburg, Maryland 21784.

-The mission of the corporation is to provide on a rigorously non-partisan basis Christian apologetics, mentoring and educational programs to persons involved in public service in Congress and to citizens who interact with individuals on Capitol Hill, and to support Christian outreach in the public service arena.
+The mission of the foundation is to provide on a rigorously non-partisan basis Christian apologetics, mentoring and educational programs to men and women involved in public service in Congress, with special emphasis on congressional staff, and to citizens who interact with individuals on Capitol Hill, and to support Christian outreach in the public service arena.